pluralsight-cloud/serverless-understanding-apis/README.md

 # Understanding Serverless APIs Sample API

 To deploy this sample API, Node.js, the AWS CLI, and the AWS CDK need to be installed.
-Install Node your preferred manner, then install the CDK via Node:
+Install Node in your preferred manner, then install the CDK via Node:

 ```
 npm install -g aws-cdk